MangoBee/blog/docs/hosting.md

 > You can do this by going to your Settings page on your GitHub fork and going to the Environments tab and pressing the trash icon.
 The GitHub action will recreate the environment for you correctly the next time you sync your Quartz.

 > [!info]
 > Quartz generates files in the format of `file.html` instead of `file/index.html` which means the trailing slashes for _non-folder paths_ are dropped.
 As GitHub pages does not do this redirect, this may cause existing links to your site that use trailing slashes to break.
-If not breaking existing links is important to you (e.g. you are migrating from Quartz 3), consider using [[#Cloudflare Pages]].
+If not breaking existing links is important to you (e.g. you are migrating from Quartz 3), consider using [#Cloudflare Pages](#Cloudflare%20Pages).

 ### Custom Domain